-15 Common for most of these techniques for subsea applications is that the probe used for this would have to be positioned close to the weld and follow this.
+Common for most of these techniques for subsea applications is that the probe used for this would have to be positioned close to the weld and follow this.

-Further, there exists no suitable solutions for automated inspection with probes of this kind for subsea use.
+20 Further, there exists no suitable solutions for automated inspection with probes of this kind for subsea use.

-Presently the inspection is mainly performed by use of ROV (Remotely Operated Vehicles) or divers.
+Presently, the inspection is mainly performed by the use of ROVs (Remotely Operated Vehicles) or divers.
 Divers is preferable to avoid due to HES (Health, Environment and Safety) and costs.
-It is further a problem that it is almost impossible to perform this operation with ROV or divers in the splash zone due to high sea forces, resulting in that it is dangerous for divers to dive there, and ROV equipment will be destroyed.
+It is further a problem that it is almost impossible to perform this operation with ROVs or divers in the

+25 splash zone due to high sea forces, resulting in that it is dangerous for divers to dive there, and ROV equipment will be destroyed.

 There exist some solutions where fixed guiding rails have been attached to the subsea structures for arrangement of the probes.
-A disadvantage with these solutions is that they require accurate arrangement by a ROV and that they would have to be designed for each joint on the subsea structure, which is both expensive and challenging to achieve.
-There has also been developed some magnetic crawlers for this inspection, but the manipulation of the probe movements is very difficult for a topside pilot under these conditions.
+A disadvantage with these solutions is that they require accurate arrangement by a ROV and that they would have to be designed for each joint on the subsea magnetic crawlers for this inspection, but the manipulation of the probe movements is very difficult for a topside pilot under these conditions.